← Back to Blog

 One important note: 2026 ATS parsers do detect keyword stuffing.
 Listing "Salesforce" 7 times in your skills section lowers your score on most platforms.
 List each term once in the skills section, then reinforce 2 to 4 of the most important terms naturally inside bullets.
 That pattern scores best.

 For a deeper walkthrough of which terms to prioritize, see our guide on how to tailor your resume without rewriting it every time.
+To see how many points those text fixes are worth, read can AI improve your resume score.
 If your file changes layout on upload, see why your resume looks different when uploaded.

 Before and After: A Real Bullet That Failed vs Passed